Year of entry 2024

 - Enhance your career prospects and join our successful alumni who have pursued careers in engineering and are now working with reputable corporations worldwide.

-This course is also accredited by EUR-ACE, the European quality label for engineering degree programmes at bachelor's and Masters level.
+This course is also accredited by EUR-ACE, the European quality label for engineering degree programmes at bachelor and Masters level.

 We place a strong emphasis on applying your knowledge to real-world problems.
-Over the two semesters, you’ll work on your own design project, where you’ll develop, evaluate and recommend concept design solutions to a structural engineering problem and even put together an outline construction programme for the project.
+Over the two semesters, you’ll work on your own design project, where you’ll develop, evaluate and recommend concept design solutions to a structural engineering problem and even outline a construction programme for the project.

 During semester 1 and 2 — but particularly over the summer months — you’ll also develop and apply your research skills to a real-world problem and complete an independent research project.